Both Ears Wide Open: Towards Language-Driven Spatial Audio Generation: BEWO-1M Dataset

 \section{BEWO-1M Dataset}

 Due to high labeling costs, Tab.~\ref{tab:dataset_compare} shows that stereo audio datasets usually have a short duration.
 The limited spatial audio datasets and the spatial constraints in existing models~\citep{evans2024stable} necessitate the creation of a dataset with explicit spatial context.
 We propose BEWO-1M, a large-scale stereo audio dataset with spatial captions, as the first to the best of our knowledge.
 BEWO-1M consists of audio-caption pairs and audio-image pairs.
-Fig.~\ref{fig:data_collection} illustrates the construction pipeline and statistics of our dataset.
+The construction pipeline in Fig.~\ref{fig:data_collection} follows the step-by-step procedure of preparing, transforming, and simulating to obtain a balanced dataset.

 \textbf{Data Preparation}.
 Raw data collected online is noisy and requires pre-selection before simulation.
 Initially, we select samples with captions describing single sound sources to construct a single-source database.
 This makes each audio clip contain only a single sound event, thereby ensuring realism and quality in simulation.
 We then apply sound activity detection on each audio and randomly crop to 10$s$ segments.
 Further, we remove segments with low CLAP~\citep{wu2023large} similarity with their caption.
 See Appendix~\ref{app:data_selection} for more details.